kamerynjw/kamerynjw.github.io/teaching/2020/math372/syllabus.md

 ======

-You will have weekly online homework through WeBWorK.
-The first week of class I will email you instructions on how to access WeBWorK, and I will update this syllabus to also include that information.
-The first homework will be due no sooner than Friday, Jan 24.
+You will have weekly online homework through WeBWorK, a free-to-use and open source online homework system.
+See under announcements on the course webpage for information about how to access the WeBWorK site.

 Written Homework